MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/index.md

 After you install Visual Studio and the WDK, you'll have six available [debugging environments](debuggers-in-the-debugging-tools-for-windows-package.md).
 All of these debugging environments provide user interfaces for the same underlying debugging engine, which is implemented in dbgeng.dll.
 This debugging engine is called the *Windows debugger*, and the six debugging environments are collectively called the *Windows debuggers*.

 **Note**  Visual Studio includes its own debugging environment and debugging engine, which together are called the *Visual Studio debugger*.
 For information on debugging in Visual Studio, see [Visual Studio debugger](https://go.microsoft.com/fwlink/p/?LinkID=238333).
-If you are looking to debug managed code such as C#, using the Visual Studio debugger is often easiest way to get started.
+If you are looking to debug managed code such as C#, using the Visual Studio debugger is often the easiest way to get started.